Sonomika/sonomika/src/effects/README.md

 # Effects Directory Structure

-This directory contains all the visual effects and generative sources for the VJ application, organized in a Resolume-style workflow.
+This directory contains all the visual effects and generative sources for the VJ application, organized in a professional VJ workflow.

 ## Folder Organization